DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 * [have enough money to support yourself and pay for your course](https://www.gov.uk/student-visa/money)
 * [meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/student-visa/knowledge-of-english)

-For a [Skilled worker visa](https://www.gov.uk/skilled-worker-visa), you will also need to:
+For a [Skilled Worker visa](https://www.gov.uk/skilled-worker-visa), you will also need to:

 * have a ‘certificate of sponsorship’ from the school which is paying you, confirming they will sponsor you
 * [meet certain standards in speaking, reading, writing and understanding English](https://www.gov.uk/skilled-worker-visa/knowledge-of-english)